zwicker-group/emulsim/docs/source/dev_guide/data_model.rst

 :class:`~sim.simulation.Simulation` object.
 Each simulation contains one or more *actors*, which each affect one or multiple elements.
+All actors defined by the package are collected in the :ref:`list-of-all-actors`.
 This approach allows combining multiple actors without redefining their code simply by combining them in a :class:`~sim.simulation.Simulation`.
 Each actor inherits from :class:`~sim.actors.base.ActorBase`, which defines the necessary